 Toxic friendships are incredibly, impossibly painful to deal with.
 They teach us that things are going badly because of something we did, and the longer we’re friends, the more guilty we usually feel about ending a relationship because we can’t fix our supposed shortcoming.

 Setting boundaries was always hard for me.
-I understood tangible value: friends liked knowing they could count on me to show up with a car or a pickup truck when they needed a ride, when they needed to move, or when they needed a hand hauling something heavy.
+I understood tangible value: friends liked knowing they could count on me to show up with a car when they needed a lift.

 One friend in particular used to wake me up at midnight so I could drive her to the store so she could get something with caffeine in it when she had withdrawal headaches.